Brand Names: Amicar

 What are the possible side effects of aminocaproic acid (Amicar)?

-Stop using aminocaproic acid and call your doctor at once if you have a serious side effect such as:
+Stop using aminocaproic acid and call your doctor at once if you have:

 - slow heart rate, trouble breathing, feeling like you might pass out;